-When Prophet Elijah was driven by Jezebel into the depths of despair, he hated life and “prayed that he might die, and said, “It is enough!
+When Prophet Elijah was driven by Jezebel into the depths of despair, he abhorred life and “prayed that he might die, and said, “It is enough!
 Now, LORD, take my life, for I am no better than my fathers!”
 (1 Kings 19:4 NKJV).

-When you allow the devil to drive you into the depths of despair, nothing else will become attractive or appealing to you other than death!
+When you allow the devil to drive you into the depths of despair nothing else will become attractive or appealing to you other than death!

 Many heinous crimes we witness in our society today are perpetrated by men who are living in the depths of despair and who have reached a point where they don’t care anymore about anyone or anything.

-You resist the devil from driving or pushing you into the depths of despair and dismay by choosing not to focus on the gloomy picture of your present situation or the future the devil has painted before you, but rather on God’s great and precious promises for you concerning your current situation and glorious future (Jer.
+You resist the devil from driving or pushing you into the depths of despair and dismay by choosing not to focus on the gloomy picture of your present situation or the future the devil has painted before you, but rather on God’s great and precious promises for you concerning your present situation and glorious future (Jer.
 29:11).

 The Scripture is replete with accounts of many saints who refused to give up their faith and hope in God even when they were in seemingly hopeless situations.

 Though Abraham was very old, and his wife Sarah had passed the age of childbearing, yet “contrary to hope, in hope believed, so that he became the father of many nations, according to what was spoken, “So shall your descendants be.”
 (Rom.
 4:18 NKJV).